Manfred Eigen: Education and early life

-Eigen was born on 9 May 1927 in Bochum, the son of Ernst and Hedwig (Feld) Eigen, a chamber musician.
-As a child he developed a deep passion for music, and studied piano.
+Eigen was born on 9 May 1927 in Bochum, the son of Ernst Eigen, a chamber musician, and Hedwig née Feld.
+As a child, he developed a deep passion for music and studied piano.

 World War II interrupted his formal education.
-At age fifteen he was drafted into service in a German antiaircraft unit.
+At age fifteen, he was drafted into service in a German anti-aircraft unit.
 He was captured by the Americans toward the end of the war.
 He managed to escape (he said later that escape was relatively easy), and walked hundreds of miles across defeated Germany, arriving in Göttingen in 1945.
 He lacked the necessary documentation for acceptance to university, but was admitted after he demonstrated his knowledge in an exam.
 He entered the university's first postwar class.

 Eigen desired to study physics, but since returning soldiers who were enrolled previously received priority, he enrolled in Geophysics.
 He earned an undergraduate degree and began graduate study in natural sciences.
 One of his advisors was Werner Heisenberg, the noted proponent of the uncertainty principle.
 He received his doctorate in 1951.

 Career and research

-Eigen received his Ph.D. at the University of Göttingen in 1951 under supervision of Arnold Eucken.
-In 1964 he presented the results of his research at a meeting of the Faraday Society in London.
+Eigen received his Ph.D. at the University of Göttingen in 1951 under the supervision of Arnold Eucken.
+In 1964, he presented the results of his research at a meeting of the Faraday Society in London.
 His findings demonstrated for the first time that it was possible to determine the rates of chemical reactions that occurred during time intervals as brief as a nanosecond.

-Beginning in 1953 Eigen worked at the Max Planck Institute for Physical Chemistry in Göttingen, becoming its director in 1964 and joining it with the Max Planck Institute for Spectroscopy to become the Max Planck Institute for Biophysical Chemistry.
+Beginning in 1953, Eigen worked at the Max Planck Institute for Physical Chemistry in Göttingen, becoming its director in 1964 and joining it with the Max Planck Institute for Spectroscopy to become the Max Planck Institute for Biophysical Chemistry.
 He was an honorary professor of the Braunschweig University of Technology.
 From 1982 to 1993, Eigen was president of the German National Merit Foundation.
 Eigen was a member of the Board of Sponsors of The Bulletin of the Atomic Scientists.

 In 1967, Eigen was awarded, along with Ronald George Wreyford Norrish and George Porter, the Nobel Prize in Chemistry.
 They were cited for their studies of extremely fast chemical reactions induced in response to very short pulses of energy.

 In addition, Eigen's name is linked with the theory of quasispecies, the error threshold, error catastrophe, Eigen's paradox, and the chemical hypercycle, the cyclic linkage of reaction cycles as an explanation for the self-organization of prebiotic systems, which he described with Peter Schuster in 1977.

 Eigen founded two biotechnology companies, Evotec and Direvo.

 In 1981, Eigen became a founding member of the World Cultural Council.

 Eigen was a member of the Pontifical Academy of Sciences even though he was an atheist.
 He died on 6 February 2019 at the age of 91.